 - Solicitors' Final Examination, College of Law

-- Solicitor of the Senior Courts of England And Wales
+Solicitor of the Senior Courts of England and Wales (non-practising).

 - Fellow of the Higher Education Academy